 - No approval of the Commission is required before the exemption is used. - No offering memorandum is required.
-Use of any documentation does not trigger statutory rights of action for misrepresentation as this exemption is not included in the definition of offering memorandum within the meaning of clause 2(1)(ff) of the Act. - You must file with the Commission a report in Form 45-106F1 within 10 business days after the sale is complete. - Fees: \$100 or \$50 per Saskatchewan investor, whichever is greater, on filing a Form 45-106F1.
+However if you voluntarily choose to use a document it will be an offering memorandum within the meaning of clause 2(1)(ff) of the Act and GRO 11-906.
+Use of an offering memorandum will trigger statutory rights of withdrawal and action for misrepresentation.
+There are no content requirements for this type of offering memorandum except that it must contain Section 80.2 Disclosure.
+You must file the offering memorandum with the Commission with your report of sales.
+We don't review this offering memorandum except to look for the Section 80.2 Disclosure. - You must file with the Commission a report in Form 45-106F1 within 10 business days after the sale is complete. - Fees: \$100 or \$50 per Saskatchewan investor, whichever is greater, on filing a Form 45-106F1.